grgomrton/tpastar/README.md

 <p align="center"><img src="./Documentation/exploration-one-start-multiple-goals-cropped.png" alt="The result of an exploration between one start and multiple goals" /></p>

 The image shows the result of a pathfinding between one start and three goal points.
-The shade of the triangles indicates how many times the given triangle was expanded.
+The shade of the triangles indicate how many times the given triangle was expanded.
 In this case white means zero, grey means once.

 ## Licensing